 Gardiner is a co-founder and a Managing Partner of TTV.
-He has more than 16 years of venture capital experience.
+He has more than 18 years of venture capital experience and is recognized by Institutional Investor as one of the top fintech investors.
 In 2000 Gardiner founded TTV with Tom Smith.
 Gardiner was one of the first venture investors to recognize the transformative impact technology would begin having on the constitution and delivery of financial services.
-He has not only served as an active director, but also has direct operating and leadership experience in financial technology.
-Gardiner was one of the first to identify advances in equities and derivatives trading, receivables financing, transaction processing security, mobile point of sale and the use of block chain technology.
-Gardiner earned a B.A. degree from the University of North Carolina at Chapel Hill and an M.B.A. from the Goizueta Business School at Emory University, where he was awarded the Art Dietz faculty award for excellence in finance, was the Chairman of the honor council and was recognized in 2004 with the Goizueta Business School’s Outstanding Recent Alumni Award.
-He is a member of the advisory board at the Emory Eye Center.
+He has not only served as an active director, but also has direct operating and leadership experience in financial technology companies.
+Gardiner was one of the first to identify advances in equities and derivatives trading, receivables financing, transaction processing security, mobile point of sale and the use of blockchain technology.
+He has served on the board of 15 TTV fund companies and currently serves on the Board of Directors of DoubleNet Pay, Featurespace, Freebird Rides, FTRANS, Instant, ShopKeep, Verady, and is an observer on the BitPay Board of Directors.
+Gardiner earned a B.A. degree from the University of North Carolina at Chapel Hill and an M.B.A. from the Goizueta Business School at Emory University.
+While at Emory, he was awarded the Art Dietz faculty award for excellence in finance, was the Chairman of the honor council and was recognized in 2004 with the Goizueta Business School’s Outstanding Recent Alumni Award.
+He is also a member of the advisory board at the Emory Eye Center.

 Sean joined TTV in 2002 as a summer associate and returned to TTV in 2005.
 He currently serves as a Partner and has over 13 years of venture capital experience.
 Prior to joining TTV, Sean served as the Vice President of Finance and General Counsel for an Atlanta-based technology start-up company.
 Sean is currently the Chairman of the Technology Association of Georgia’s FinTech society and serves on the Technology Association of Georgia’s Board of Directors and Leadership Counsel.
 Sean is also a founding member of the Fintech Atlanta Task Force.
-Sean is a member of the Southern Capital Conference Executive Steering Committee and a member of the Venture Atlanta Selection Committee.
+Sean sits on the Southern Capital Conference Executive Steering Committee and is a member of the Venture Atlanta Selection Committee.
 Sean is also on the Editorial Board of n>genuity Journal, published by TSYS, the world’s largest credit card issuer.
 Sean is frequently featured in print and on the radio and TV as an expert on advances in fintech and the fintech ecosystem in Georgia.
 Sean was one of the first to identify advances in multi-channel digital banking, transaction processing security and ecommerce marketing robotics.
-He earned his MBA from the Goizueta Business School at Emory University where he was one of five Woodruff Fellows, and earned his J.D. at the University of San Diego in 2001.
+He earned his MBA from the Goizueta Business School at Emory University where he was one of five Woodruff Fellows.
+Additionally, he earned his J.D. at the University of San Diego in 2001.
 He is a graduate of the United States Naval Academy, where he played baseball and earned a B.S. in Economics.
-For TTV, he has served on the Board of Directors for four companies and currently serves on the Board of Directors for ControlScan, FX Bridge, and FTRANS and as an observer on the Springbot and MX Board of Directors.
+For TTV, he has served on the Board of Directors for four companies, and currently serves on the Board of Directors for FX Bridge, FTRANS, Hurdlr, Medxoom and Verady and as an observer on the blooom, MX and Springbot Board of Directors.